vanjamihajlovic/Hangoutz-iOS/README.md

 # Hangoutz-iOS
-Discover Hangoutz, an app that makes it easy to organize events with friends
+Discover Hangoutz, an app that makes it easy to organize events with friends.

 ## Authors